Grindelcode/programming1/README.md

 First semester of programming in Java(JDK 13) at my University.

 Some comments and most of the println are in German.
-The PDF's contain all exercices.
+The PDF's contain all exercices in german.

 Cointains: